Skip to Content

 Description: What is reality?
 Plato's famous allegory uses the powerful image of prisoners in a cave to illustrate his theory of Forms and the journey from ignorance to enlightenment.
 This post clearly breaks down the symbolism of the cave, the shadows, the freed prisoner, and the sun, explaining this foundational concept in Western philosophy.

-December 20, 2022
+September 20, 2022

 Description: Mindfulness is the simple but challenging practice of anchoring your awareness in the present moment without judgment.
 This article explains how this practice can act as an 'oasis of calm,' reducing anxiety about the future and rumination on the past, thereby sharpening your focus and increasing your overall sense of well-being.

-November 8, 2022
+September 8, 2022

 Description: While the Chinese Room argues AI lacks understanding, this post presents the counter-perspective.
 It explores the concept of functionalism, that if a system behaves intelligently, its internal experience may be irrelevant.
 We discuss the real-world, transformative potential of AI, suggesting its utility might be what matters most.